- EAT EVERY FEW (3-4) HOURS.

 Now, before we go any further, it is important to know that we are not necessarily talking about eating a full meal every few hours – some of them can be smaller snacks or even just a shake.
 But you should be feeding the body every three to four hours.
 This would usually equate to about six small meals per day.
 And you could play around this to see what suits you best.
 For instance, you may prefer to go for six small meals of about the same size or maybe three medium-sized meals and three shakes might go down more easily.

 - INCLUDE HIGH PROTEIN FOODS IN EACH MEAL OR SNACK.

-Animal-based sources like chicken, beef, lamb, pork, fish, and dairy are the most protein dense foods with highest biological value.
-For vegetarians and vegans, your main sources are peas, beans, nuts and nut butters, quinoa, tempeh and tofu and hemp.
+Animal-based sources like chicken, beef, lamb, pork, fish, and dairy are the most protein-dense foods with the highest biological value.
+For vegetarians and vegans, your main sources are peas, beans, nuts, and nut butters, quinoa, tempeh and tofu, and hemp.
 So ask yourself: Am I eating enough protein?
 If not, make the change.

 - DON’T FORGET YOUR VEGETABLES.